NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 3. Stored in `snapshots` folder

 **Snapshot Button:**
-Opens a menu to manage saved workflows
+Opens a menu to manage and save/capture workflows

+Take - manually take a snapshot
+Clear Snaps - delete all snapshots (with confirmation) Explore - open snapshots folder in file explorer

 ---